fil-tel/prehistorir/README.md

 # ts <- msprime(slendr_model, 1e3, recombination_rate = rec_rate, samples = schedule)
 ```

-Now that we obtain the tree sequence object *ts*, we can do whatever we'd like! :)
+Now that we obtain the tree sequence object *ts*, we can do whatever
+we’d like! :)